aviadra/Cloud-profiler/README.md

 There is a YAML configuration file within the repo that gives the default values for the script behavior.
 On the first run of the script, if a personal configuration is missing, it will be created in `~/.iTerm-cloud-profile-generator/config.yaml`.
+As of v5.0 [Hakuteiken](https://bleach.fandom.com/wiki/Sh%C5%ABkei:_Hakuteiken), for Windows this will be Cloud_Profiler under the Documents foler of your user's home directory.
+For example: C:\Users\aviad\Documents\Cloud_Profiler.
 So, you don't have to fork the repo in order to have your own settings.
 Settings in the personal file will take precedence over the default ones from the repo file.
 See below for possible options of the configuration file.